 I said, ‘O Messenger of Allah, which mosque was built first on Earth?’
 He said, ‘Al-Masjid Al-Haram (in Makkah).’
 I asked, ‘Then which one?’
 He replied, ‘The mosque of Al-Aqsa (in Jerusalem).’
 I asked, ‘What was the period between them?’
 He said, ‘Forty years.’”

-The iconic Qibli Masjid, known for its dark grey dome and historical significance, was once double its current size.
+The iconic Qibli Musallah, known for its dark grey dome and historical significance, was once double its current size.
 Around 1,000 years ago, a devastating earthquake caused major structural damage, reducing it to half its original scale.
 To this day, you can see the foundation stones of the missing half, marking the scale of what once stood there.

-4. Al-Aqsa Has Its Own Museum
+4. Masjid Al-Aqsa Has Its Own Museum

 Masjid Al-Aqsa houses the oldest museum in Palestine, dating back nearly a century.
 This museum holds rare and priceless artifacts such as: